openhab/openhab-docs/_addons_bindings/zwave/doc/qubino/zmnhwd_0_0.md

 ### Group 1: Send basic report to this group

+The Module can be set 1 auto-report ID in Group 1.

+The Module will send BASIC_REPORT to device associated in Group 1 when correspond Device is activated.
-This group supports 1 nodes.
+This group supports 1 node.

 ## Technical Information